tuftsceeo/smartpost/readme.txt

 2. Once you created this file, read up on how to register a new sidebar area [here](http://codex.wordpress.org/Function_Reference/register_sidebar).
 3. In your `category.php` file, place the sidebar somewhere under the category title, right before the post loop.

+= How do I get HTML5 video encoding to work? =

+**Note: SmartPost only supports video encoding on Linux servers!
+We are hoping to extend support for Windows servers soon.**

+[FFmpeg](http://www.ffmpeg.org/) is required for video encoding to work!
+The server that your WordPress instance resides on needs to have ffmpeg and ffprobe executables present in the same directory.
+If ffmpeg is already installed, these executables usually reside in /usr/local/bin/, but sometimes not.
+To find the full path of where ffmpeg lives, you can use the shell command `command -v ffmpeg`.

+Once you've found the full path, then in the WordPress dashboard go to SmartPost -> Settings and click on the "Video" link on the right hand side.
+Copy and paste the full path of where the ffmpeg executable resides in the text input (make sure there is a trailing "/" at the end of the path).
+Click on the "Test" button to see if SmartPost is able to properly invoke the ffmpeg executable. **Note: PHP needs to be configured to allow
+SmartPost to use the [shell_exec()](http://us3.php.net/manual/en/function.shell-exec.php), [exec()](http://us3.php.net/manual/en/function.exec.php), and
+[system()](http://us3.php.net/manual/en/function.system.php) commands for this work!**

+If you're not confident in installing ffmpeg on your server, the easiest thing to do is to download static builds from the [ffmpeg website](http://www.ffmpeg.org/download.html).
+In order to download the right build, you will need to know the type of operating system of the server your WordPress site is hosted on.
+If it's a Linux server (in most cases it is), then you will need to know the appropriate kernel version.
+There are various ways to look up the kernal version, the easiest being via the shell command "uname -r".
+You can also look it up via phpinfo() or use the [php_uname()](http://us3.php.net/manual/en/function.php-uname.php) command.

+Once you've downloaded the appropriate static builds, un-compress them, and upload them to a directory where the "apache" user has permisions to execute them.
+A good place might be inside the SmartPost folder under wp-content/plugins/smartpost-templates/components/video/ffmpeg/ (you would have to create the ffmpeg folder).

+= How do I uninstall SmartPost? =

+We are currently working on putting in place an uninstall script!
+If you want to completely purge your WordPress instance of SmartPost, then you will have to delete the following:

+1. The tables 'sp_postComponents', 'sp_catComponents', 'sp_compTypes'
+2. The options: 'sp_categories', 'sp_db_version', 'sp_defaultCat', 'sp_cat_icons', 'sp_responseCats', 'sp_cat_save_error' from the wp_options table.

 == Screenshots ==

 1. Build category templates across your taxonomy - each category can have its own template.
 Posts created using the "SP QuickPost" widget will follow the structure of the template.